Delco ignition system: Ignition coil

 The ignition coil is a transformer.
 The primary winding (called the low-tension winding in early texts) is connected to the battery voltage when the points are closed.
 Due to the inductance of the coil, the current in this circuit builds gradually.
 This current creates a magnetic field in the coil, which stores a quantity of energy.
 When the points open, the current maintaining the magnetic field stops and the field collapses.
 Its stored energy is then returned to the two windings as electromotive force.
 The primary winding has a small number of turns and by Faraday's law of induction has a voltage spike develop across it of the order of 250 volts.
 The secondary winding has of the order of 100 times the number of turns as the primary winding, so develops a voltage spike of the order of 25,000 volts.
 This voltage is high enough to cause a spark to jump across the electrodes of the spark plug.

+Either polarity voltage spike may be used, but the spark is most efficiently initiated by a negative polarity pulse to the centre of the spark plug.
+That also lengthens the life of the spark plug.